 Choose a family member or close friend who will be your representative while you’re away and who can have access to major accounts if needed.
 This way, you have a trustworthy contact available anytime, and there is someone who always knows where you are.

 Store copies of your major travel documents (passports, tickets, reservations, etc.) in a waterproof plastic zip bag and in a separate piece of luggage from the originals.
+If you have one.
 It’s stressful enough to have your passport stolen — but having it stolen from the same bag where all the copies are is even worse.
 When you’re out sightseeing, always carry the essential documents on your person, ideally in a waterproof carrier that can be worn under your clothing.

 Once you get all this info in order, you can travel with confidence, knowing you’re covered in the event of the unexpected.
 And — bonus! — you’ll have laid the groundwork for future trips.

 Ready to plan the vacation of a lifetime?

 If you’re in the planning stages of your next vacation, we’re here to help!
 Planning can be stressful work to make sure you’re getting the best deal and booking the best experience.
 Let us take the stress out of planning so your entire vacation experience can be positive and stress-free!
 Get in touch with us and let’s get planning!

 - How to Enjoy Solo Travel

 - 4 Travel Tips From Experts To Make Your Vacation Better

 - 8 Things You Probably Forgot to Pack

 - Expert tips for what to do with your pets while on vacation